fizx/drupal-apachesolr/README.txt

 Now run cron on your Drupal site until your content is indexed.

-Enable blocks for facets on the search page.
+Enable blocks for facets at Administer > Site building > Blocks.